Fall River Police Chief Jeffrey Cardoza on leave from department; will retire in March

 City Councilor Linda Pereira called Cardoza’s leaving "sad."

-"My heart breaks, I think he was a wonderful chief, but your health takes precedents," said Pereira.
+"My heart breaks, I think he was a wonderful chief, but your health takes precedence," said Pereira.

 Ups and downs as chief